CloudLabsAI-Azure/pg-sk-agents-lab/LabGuide/Lab-01.md

    ```
    .\get_env.ps1
    ```
-1. Copy the values of `AZURE_OPENAI_ENDPOINT` and `AZURE_OPENAI_KEY` from the output and paste in into a notepad for further use and close the terminal.
+1. Copy the values of `AZURE_OPENAI_ENDPOINT` and `AZURE_OPENAI_KEY` from the output and paste in into a notepad for further use and close the terminal, please see the below screenshot for reference.

    ![](Images/E1-S49.png)